israeldvd/amounts-monitor/S03_React_basics/README.md

 In summary, **_props_** (used all the time) is a super-useful concept because they: _allow one to reuse a component by passing data from another one to this itself_ -- thus it also becomes more configurable.

+As additional note, mapping is a way to [render multiple components](https://reactjs.org/docs/lists-and-keys.html#rendering-multiple-components), in which case **unique keys** should be given to each array element -- that means using its index only if needed.

+> _A good rule of thumb is that elements inside the `map()` call need keys_.

 <!-- Extra: key terms -->

 ## Key terms